ThuyHoaSullivan/readme-generator/ORIGINAL_README.md

 - [Questions](#questions)

 ## Description
-guide users to do build up a better project
+bah bah bah

 ## Installation
-Run npm install to install the required dependencies
+123

 ## Usage
-To start the app, run node server.js in your terminal
+some instrcution

 ## License
 This project is licensed under the MIT License.
 For more details, visit [MIT License](https://opensource.org/licenses/MIT).

 ## Contributing
-Fork this repo and submit a pull request with your improvements
+it's up to them

 ## Tests
-Run npm test to execute the tests
+i dont know

 ## Questions
-If you have any questions, reach out at **myemail@gmail.com**.
+If you have any questions, reach out at **hoa.sullivan.87@gmail.com**.
 GitHub: [ThuyHoaSullivan](https://github.com/ThuyHoaSullivan)